 Capital expenditures have generally comprised purchases of computer hardware, software, server equipment and furniture and fixtures.
-Capital expenditures were \$246 million in 2004 and are currently expected to increase in 2005 as we invest in the expansion of our network and offerings.
+Capital expenditures, net were \$257 million in the nine months ended September 30, 2005 and are expected to continue to increase in 2005 as we invest in the expansion of our network and offerings.
 This continued increase in capital expenditures and operating lease commitments is consistent with our increased staffing and operational expansion, and we anticipate that this will continue in the future as business conditions merit.